christran85-cyber/enterprise-security-operations-lab/docs/phase-01-virtualbox-environment.md

 - Endpoint communication
 - SIEM communication

-Understanding the network path is therefore essential for security troubleshooting.

 ---

-## 4. Build the Lab in Layers
+### 4. Build the Lab in Layers

-The lab was intentionally built in phases.
+The lab was intentionally developed incrementally.

 ```text
 Virtualization